The Plot Setup screen can be accessed by tapping on the Measure or Equalize screens.

 When a measurement is saved, it will be added to this list and selected.

 The curve is positioned on magnitude plots based on the Target Curve Fit setting.

 Additional target curves can be loaded by tapping + at the top of the target curve screen.
 Target curves can be removed by tapping Select.

 By default, the selected target curve is automatically fitted to measurements based on the Plot Mode.
 In Average mode, the average measurement is used.
 In History mode, the most recent measurement is used.
 If there are no current measurements the target curve is fitted to the saved measurement.

 Coherence Blanking also affects how the target curve is positioned.
 Portions of the measurement below the blanking threshold are ignored for fitting.

-When automatic fitting is disabled, the curve can be manually positioned by setting a desired dB level at 100 Hz.
+When automatic fitting is disabled, the curve can be manually positioned by setting a desired dB level.
 This is useful when you don’t want the curve to move, for example, when applying room correction to left and right speakers separately.

 HouseCurve can display measurements to suit a given task (with Tuning Bundle in-app purchase).

 Average mode is used to capture how an audio system sounds in a listening area.
 Use this mode when tuning the audio system to match a target curve.
 Measurements are included in an average as they are collected.
 The average measurement is displayed in bold green.
 Individual measurements will appear in faded green.

 HouseCurve applies averaging suitable for equalization and time alignment.
 Decibel averaging is used for magnitudes.
 Vector averaging is used for phase.
 Arithmetic averaging is used for group delay.